buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 The following are required for a *Tyk Self-managed* demo installation:

- - Redis.
-Redis is required for all of the Tyk installations and must be installed in the cluster or reachable from inside K8s.
+ - Redis - is required by all Tyk installations and must be installed in the cluster or reachable by *Tyk gateway*.
- - MongoDB.
-MongoDB is only required for a Tyk Pro install (with the Tyk Dashboard) and must be installed in the cluster, or reachable from inside K8s.
+ - MongoDB - is only required by the *Tyk Self-managed* and must be installed in the cluster or must be reachable by the *Tyk dashboard*

 ## Installing Redis and MongoDB